ansys/scade-wux/doc/source/index.rst

 =====================

-Refer to the Section *Generating Integration Code from SCADE Suite*, in the chapter *SCADE Products API Resources* of the SCADE Suite documentation, for a complete reference of SCADE Code Generator extensions, A.K.A wrappers.
+Refer to the Section *Generating Integration Code from SCADE Suite*, in the document *SCADE Products API Resources* of the SCADE Suite documentation, for a complete reference of SCADE Code Generator extensions, A.K.A wrappers.

 This package contains: